 “I was back at work, and I noticed that my leg was dripping.
 I had a tiny scratch on my leg that just kept on dripping.

 “I wrapped kitchen roll around my leg to soak up the fluid.
 Within two hours I’d used up the entire roll.”

 Sue was diagnosed with lymphoedema and began compression therapy to treat it:

 “I was sent to the lymphoedema clinic and they gave me some stockings that were really thick and tight.
 The scratch on my leg had turned into an ulcer by this point, so they sewed some silk into the stockings to stop it rubbing.
 But the silk kept on slipping and the bandages would rub the ulcer until essentially I had a hole in my leg.”

 Sue’s chronic wound proved exceptionally hard to treat, leaving her in significant pain and often housebound:

 “At one stage, the wound was green.
 My legs and feet were so swollen from the lymphoedema that I couldn’t even wear shoes, but I wasn’t able to use compression bandages because of the open wound.
 I just didn’t leave the house.
-My family all live in London and my husband and son were both out at work so I wouldn’t see anyone all day.
+My family all live in London and my husband and son were both out at work all day so I wouldn’t see anyone all day.

 “Being housebound also affected my weight.
 When you can’t leave the house for years, you’re going to put on weight.
-Being overweight makes the lymphoedema worse but I can’t exercise because I can’t walk easily.
+Being overweight makes the lymphedema worse but I can’t exercise because I can’t walk easily.
 It’s a vicious circle.”

 “People don’t realise how serious leg and foot problems are.
 You think it’s just a scratch and then you end up with no life.”